menono-uk/SellInRuleEngine/README.md

 ## How to use it

-A Visual Studio .Net Core solution (2019 v 16.9 or higher) has been created to allow the functionality to be run and tested.
+This is a Visual Studio .Net Core solution (requires 2019 v16.9 or higher) which has been created to allow the functionality to be run and tested.
 The solution consisting of a Unit Test project of prexisting developent tests.
-A 'bare bones' Web API service (no https/client authentication etc.. is required to use it) to test/run the Library;s functionality as a simple web service.
-To run the service, the simplest way is to load the solution using Visual Studio and run it on IISExpress.
-The service can then be consumed using Postman POST requests with json test data setg in the request body (see example beloe):
+A 'bare bones' Web API service (no https/client authentication etc.. is required to use it) to test/run the web service.
+To run the service, the simplest way is to load the solution into Visual Studio and run it on IISExpress.
+The service can then be consumed using Postman POST requests with json test data set in the request body (see example beloe):

-Example json request:
+Example json request body:

 [
     {